ihmeuw/vivarium_research/docs/source/other_models/pregnancy/index.rst

 .. note::

-   At initialization:
+  **Pregnancy modeling steps:**

+  *At initialization:*

   1. Assign pregnancy state according to state prevalence values
   2. Assign pregnancy outcome according to pregnancy outcome table probabilities
   3. Assign sex of infant if pregnancy outcome is a stillbirth or live birth
   4. Assign duration of pregnancy depending on pregnancy outcome and sex of the infant
   5. Determine the amount of time remaining in pregnancy from the duration of pregnancy
   6. Begin simulation

-  During simulation:
+  *During simulation:*

     Determine pregnancy model state according to state at initialization and state transition rates.
 Upon transition from the np to p state, follow steps 2-4 described above.

+  (Specific instructions for each of these steps described in the following sections.)

 Pregnancy outcome
 ~~~~~~~~~~~~~~~~~~